 Translators and Resource Adaptors

-A Translator provides an abstraction layer between Teiid Query Engine and physical data source, that knows how to convert Teiid issued query commands into source specific commands and execute them using the Resource Adaptor.
-It also have smarts to convert the result data that came from the physical source into a form that Teiid Query engine is expecting.
+A Translator provides an abstraction layer between Teiid Query Engine and physical data source, that knows how to convert Teiid issued query commands into source specific commands and execute them.
+Depending upon the runtime (Spring Boot, WildFly, embedded, etc.) the source will have another abstraction such as a Resource Adapter that the translator interfaces with.
+Translators also have smarts to convert the result data that came from the physical source into a form that Teiid Query engine is expecting.

 Teiid provides various pre-built translators for sources like Oracle, DB2, SQL Server, MySQL, PostgreSQL, XML, File etc.

-A Translator also defines the capabilities of a perticular source, like whether it can natively support query joins (inner joins, cross joins etc) or support criteria.
+A Translator also defines the capabilities of a particular source, like whether it can natively support query joins (inner joins, cross joins etc) or support criteria.

-A Transaltor along with its Resource Adaptor is always must be configured on a Source Model.
+A Translator along with its source abstraction is always must be configured on a Source Model.
 Cross-source queries issued against a VDB running in Teiid result in source queries being issued to translator, which interact with the physical data sources.

 A Translator is defined by using one of the default pre-built ones, or you can override the default properties of the pre-built ones to define your own.
 The tooling will provide mechanisms to define override translators.

-Check out Developer’s Guide on how to create a custom Translator that works with your Resource Adaptor.
+Check out Developer’s Guide on how to create a custom Translator that works with your source.

 Capabilities are used by the Teiid query engine to determine what subsets of the overall federated query plan can be pushed down to each source involved in the query.